Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Juni 2026 15.37.39 UTC
+- WIB: Selasa, 9 Juni 2026 19.12.57 UTC
-- WITA: Selasa, 9 Juni 2026 16.37.39 UTC
+- WITA: Selasa, 9 Juni 2026 20.12.57 UTC
-- WIT: Selasa, 9 Juni 2026 17.37.39 UTC
+- WIT: Selasa, 9 Juni 2026 21.12.57 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: success
+Kategori: funny